Locating a Missing Student

 UND will actively investigate any report of a missing student and take appropriate action to ensure all notifications and actions comply with legal mandates.

 Investigation of such reports will be initiated immediately by the University Police Department (UPD) and local law enforcement.
 Procedures are governed by federal and state laws, and local ordinances, as well as internal standard operating practices.

 All students are encouraged to provide emergency contact information in the Campus Connection system.

 During the check-in process, campus apartment students and residence hall students are presented with emergency cards for the purpose of providing emergency contact and other information.
 Information provided is stored separately from general UND records.
 This information is accessed only in emergency situations involving the student, or as requested by the student.
 Information is subject to the Family Educational Rights and Privacy Act (FERPA), and is protected from unauthorized disclosure.
 For a person under the age of 18 (who is not emancipated), and for the purposes of missing student notification, the person(s) to be contacted must be a custodial parent or guardian.

 Report a Missing Student to Campus

 Any concerned person may notify a Campus Security Authority (CSA) of a belief that a student is missing.
-CSAs include a staff member such as an Office of Student Rights & Responsibilities staff member, Resident Advisor, Community Assistant, Residence Hall Director, Residence Life Coordinator, Assistant Residence Hall Director, Resident Manager, or Resident Apartment Manager.
+CSAs include staff members/Office such as, Community Standards Office, Resident Advisor, Community Assistant, Residence Hall Director, Residence Life Coordinator, Assistant Residence Hall Director, Resident Manager, or Resident Apartment Manager.